jia1217/ParallelProgammingLabs/docs/Verilog_Labs/Lab3_Multi-Output Circuits.md

     // Declare an integer for use in the for-loop integer k;

-    // Instantiate the Device Under Test (DUT) with named port mapping Lab3_1_2 DUT (.G1(g1), .G2A_n(g2a_n), .G2B_n(g2b_n), .x(x), .y(y));
+    // Instantiate the Device Under Test (DUT) with the named port mapping Lab3_1_2 DUT (.G1(g1), .G2A_n(g2a_n), .G2B_n(g2b_n), .x(x), .y(y));

     // Initial block to define the sequence of test cases